R0mb0/Alternative-prescriptive-study-method/README.md

 # Prescriptive Study Method
-A method to simplify the study process in way to increase the efficiency
+A method to simplify the study process in way to increase the efficiency.
->>>>>>> dc11d30427ff5fa5b40e710948919ab14fbb85d3